shubhmoth/JavaScript/README.md

 3. Difference between push_pop and unshift_shift opertions in JS.
 Also difference b/w their time complexities
 4. Which function is used in JS to convert the Array to String
 5. what is Difference between splice and slice operations in arrays in JavaScript

+MODULE 3
+Document Object Model

+1. What is the primary difference between innerHTML, innerText and textContent. (basically innerText gives the text visible while textContent gives the whole text)
+2.